Saint Mary School is anchored in Catholic faith, values

 All students in grades 5 through 7 participate in a biannual Science Fair.
 The judged projects are always fascinating.
 The students find that the science fair projects leave them well-prepared for high school!
 The winners go on to a Diocese-wide Science Fair.

 Student Council is a group of elected students from each class from grades one to eight.
 The students from each class elect one male and one female.
 The student council members must be a model for the behavior of the other children at school.
 The reason our school has student council is so people from the classes who want to make a change can do so though the student council students.
-The members of student council meet once a month along with Mrs. Lukach, Mr. Moakley, and Ms. Barry to discuss growing ideas, issues or class requests.
+The members of student council meet once a month along with Faculty Advisors to discuss growing ideas, issues or class requests.
 Things that the student council is currently talking about are: the bully box, canned vegetables at lunch and, morning arrival back up.

 Fourteen years ago St. Mary School established a Video Club in conjunction with Shrewsbury Media Connection.
 The purpose of the club is to train small groups of students in the basic use of video cameras, production skills and editing in order for them to tape and present programs for Saint Mary School and the community.
 Participants of the club will develop teamwork skills, presentation skills, and media literacy skills.
 Video Club is for students in grades 5-8.
 Here is a link to some of our productions.